hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

   - Constantine Pozrikidis, 2011:  *Introduction to Theoretical and Computational Fluid Dynamics*, 2d edition (Oxford University Press).

 Some perceptive thoughts on books for physicists to use when teaching fluid mechanics are offered by Raymond A. Shaw's [review](https://doi.org/10.1119/1.4929153) of the second edition of *Physical Hydrodynamics* by Guyon et al. in the *American Journal of Physics*, 83 (12):  1061-1062 (2015).
 Shaw's short review should be required reading for everyone visiting this page :-).

+Fluid mechanics is an inherently visual discipline.
+Some multimedia resources include:
+- The American Physical Society's Division of Fluid Dynamics (DFD) hosts an annual event called the *Gallery of Fluid Motion*, which can now be accessed [online](https://gfm.aps.org/).
+- Cambridge University Press offers *Multimedia Fluid Mechanics*, also [online](https://www.cambridge.org/core/homsy/) but behind a paywall.
+This is a didactic resource and popular in fluid mechanics teaching.
+- Prof. Jean Hertzberg (U. Colorado-Boulder)'s course on [Flow Visualization](https://www.flowvis.org/).
+- Two classic series of fluid mechanics instructional films are those of Prof. Ascher Shapiro (MIT), the [National Committee for Fluid Mechanics Films](https://web.mit.edu/hml/ncfmf.html); and those of Prof. Hunter Rouse (U. Iowa), at the [Iowa Institute for Hydraulic Research](https://www.iihr.uiowa.edu/rouse-educational-films/).
+- An online portal for all things fluid mechanical is [eFluids](http://www.efluids.com/).
+While it probably falls short in its goal to be a "one stop source for fluid dynamics and flow engineering", it is still a useful resource, and I know of nothing else even close to it on the web.

 ### Some introductory thoughts